dodomares123/DBM1-INSA2022/README.md

 # DBM1-INSA2022

-This is the repository used to organized and build our DBM1: Databases and Data Mining project as part of Riccardo Tommassini's class at INSA Lyon.
+This is the repository used to organize and build our DBM1: Databases and Data Mining project as part of Riccardo Tommassini's class at INSA Lyon.

 We retrieved the dataset of our project from kaggle: https://www.kaggle.com/datasets/cbxkgl/uefa-champions-league-2016-2022-data